DavideWiest/ContextFlow/README.md

     .Complete();
 ```

-ContextFlow is builds an abstraction above regular LLMs and enables more complex interaction with LLMs.
+ContextFlow is builds an abstraction above regular LLMs and enables more complex interaction.
 It implements these concepts:
 - ***Prompt-Chaining*** (see the result action methods)
 - ***Prompt-Templating*** (see CFTemplate in the namespace `ContextFlow.Application.Templates`)